OSGeo/gdal/doc/source/user/debug.rst

         $env:CPL_TIMESTAMP="ON"
         gdal raster info /vsicurl/https://download.osgeo.org/geotiff/samples/spot/chicago/SP27GTIF.TIF --debug "CURL_INFO_TEXT"

-``CPL_LOG_ERRORS`` enables logging of error messages through GDAL’s CPL logging system, rather than only reporting them to the terminal.
+:config:`CPL_LOG_ERRORS` enables logging of error messages through GDAL’s CPL logging system, rather than only reporting them to the terminal.
-When combined with ``CPL_LOG``, log output (including errors) can be written to a file.
+When combined with :config:`CPL_LOG`, log output (including errors) can be written to a file.

 .. example::
    :title: Log debug output and errors to a file